 Note: Modules will be released on a monthly basis.

 Wide range of subjects, from turquoise to new lab discoveries, the Hope Diamond to climate change.

 One module released at the beginning of each month.

 All modules will be delivered online through Blackboard.

-Complete all module activities by December 31 and score 75% or better on each module to receive a Letter of Attendance.
+Complete all module activities by December 31 and score a 75% or better on each module to receive a Letter of Attendance.

 - Topic of Interest

 - Additional Offerings